shwetams/containers-rest-cosmos-aks-java/infrastructure/README.md

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

+Integrating Azure Key Vault with AKS
-Once the ACR is deployed, follow steps given in [AKS configuration](./AKSconfiguration.md) to configure Key vault with AKS.
+Once all the resources are provisioned, it will also include Azure Key Vault Service.
+The Azure Key vault service enables storing secrets and allowing controlled access through service principal.
+Follow steps given in [AKS configuration](./AKSconfiguration.md) to configure Key vault with AKS.

 Once the AKS configuration with key vault  is done, follow these manual steps to set up CD pipeline:

 1. Create a new variable group in Azure Pipeline Library
-2. Create variable ACR_SERVER and set value to the server name, which will be the output of your deployment (<application name>container.azurecr.io)
+1. Create variable ACR_SERVER and set value to the server name, which will be the output of your deployment (applicationname.container.azurecr.io)
-3. Get values of username and password from container using Azure Portal
+1. Get values of username and password from container using Azure Portal
-4. Create variables ACR_USERNAME and ACR_PASSWORD and set them to the values you got from the Azure Portal.
+1. Create variables ACR_USERNAME and ACR_PASSWORD and set them to the values you got from the Azure Portal.

 Your deployment resources can now be used as part of your CD pipeline.

+Use the [azure-pipelines.yml](azure-pipelines.yml) file to deploy the build pipeline on Azure DevOps.
+You can refer to detailed step by step instruction in [Microsoft docs](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started-designer?view=vsts&tabs=new-nav).

 ## Environments